Julia Trotzki

 ✅ Ice cubes

-1️⃣ Squeeze the lime, add the juice with vodka to the glass.
+1️⃣ Squeeze the lime and add the juice to the glass with vodka.

-2️⃣ Add ice cubes, top up with ginger beer.
+2️⃣ Add ice cubes and top up with ginger beer.

-3️⃣ Stir once and decorate with a slice of cucumber – done!
+3️⃣ Stir once and garnish with a cucumber slice – done!

-➡ Tip: Mint as an additional garnish makes the drink even more refreshing!
+➡ Tip: Mint as an additional garnish makes the drink even fresher!

 5. Cuba Libre – The Easiest Cocktail Legend